GordilloXavi/ISO8583/README.md

-This package is unfinished and should not be used in a production envorinment.
-Moreover, the ISO8583 standard has many variants that depend on the provider sending and receiving the messages, so this implementation may only be useful in a handful of very specific cases.
+This package is unfinished and should not be used in a production environment.
+Moreover, the ISO 8583 standard has many variants that depend on the provider sending and receiving the messages, so this implementation may only be useful in a handful of very specific cases.